jkphl/TYPO3-ext-tw_importer/README.md

 * Propper l10n_mode and language handling.
 Currently everything is treated like l10n_mode = "exclude"

 * Inline / IRRE objects vs. propper relation handling..

+* FlashMessage:NOTICE messages with step counter or something for better troubleshooting with help of this manual (e.g. "Error after Step 4?
+Could be wrong mapping")

+* Propper handling of value objects